memgraph/docs/docs/reference-guide/temporal-types.md

 CREATE (:F1Laps {lap : duration({minute:2, seconds:2, microseconds:33})})
 ```

 At this point, it must be pointed out that durations internally hold microseconds.
-Each of the fields specified above are first converted to microseconds and then reduced by addition to a single value.
+Each of the fields specified above is first converted to microseconds and then reduced by addition to a single value.
 This has an interesting use case:

 ```cypher
 CREATE (:F1Laps {lap : duration({minute:2, seconds:-2, microseconds:-33})})
 ```
 This converts `minutes`, `seconds` to `microseconds` and effectively produces the following equation: `minutes - seconds - microseconds`.

 Each of the individual fields of a duration can be accessed through its properties as follows: